matrix-org/matrix-spec-proposals/proposals/3845-expanding-policy-rooms-to-reputation.md

 In many cases, however, banning is too boolean.
 Actually deciding whether an entity should be banned (or muted, or throttled, or any other possible recommendation) is something that may need to be decided after taking into account several sources.
-For instance, a community may decide to adopt a policy through which a user is banned from the entirey community if they behave as a troll on at least three of their rooms.
+For instance, a community may decide to adopt a policy through which a user is banned from the entire community if they behave as a troll on at least three of their rooms.
 If they behave as a troll in a single room, they should perhaps get away with a warning, or perhaps be muted for 15 minutes, etc.